TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 }
 ```

-**exportAllData** - Method used to reexport of selected records.
-It should contain the query dialogue and allow the user to specify which records to re-export.
-This is needed in 2 cases: when we just started this integration, to mark already existing records or when something changes(for example we added more fields) and we want to reexport existing records.
+#### 2. Bulk Export Method: exportAllData

+This method is used for two scenarios:
+a) Initial data load when starting the integration
+b) Re-exporting data after making changes to the export logic/contract

+It allows users to specify which records to export through a query dialog.

 ```csharp
 public void exportAllData()